- PSPA Home

 Fax: 419-530-4199 email@example.com

-The Department of Political Science and Public Administration offers a Bachelor of Arts degree with optional specializations in legal studies and public administration.
+The Department of Political Science and Public Administration offers a Bachelor of Arts degree with an optional specialization in legal studies.

 Students with a score of 3, 4 or 5 on the American Government and Politics examination will receive credit for PSC 1200.
 Students with a score of 3, 4 or 5 on the Comparative Government test will receive credit for PSC 1100.